-*This post contains affiliate links — please see my disclosure for details*.
+*This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases.
+Please see my disclosure for details*.

 - white and milk chocolate candy melts - I used Ghirardelli melting wafers in white and milk chocolate because I love the rich chocolatey flavor, but Wilton Candy Melts, or almond bark candy coating would work too.
-You could even use white or milk chocolate chips, but you might need to add a bit more vegetable oil to achieve the best dipping texture.
+You could even use melted white chocolate chips or milk chocolate chips, but you might need to add a bit more vegetable oil to achieve the best dipping texture.

 - vegetable oil or coconut oil - this helps to thin out the melted candy so that it dips more easily and neatly.

 - festive sprinkles - I'd recommend a 6-cell sprinkles container, or as many red and green sprinkles as you like!

 - candy eyes, M&Ms, and mini pretzels - for the Rudolph decoration!

 - treat bags and ribbons - if giving as holiday gifts!

 - food coloring - optional, to add a different color to the white chocolate Oreos!

 All you'll really need for this holiday Oreos recipe is a microwave and a microwave-safe bowl!
 And either parchment paper or a cooling rack to let the chocolate set.
 You could also use a double boiler if you prefer.